MaxZK/PRtracker_lister/README.md

 ## To Do
 * Ability to search players that participated in a round.
-* Total score a squad in the summary display.
+* Total score of squads and teams in the summary display.
 * Make the server time less shit to deal with.

 ## Some issues